MyTeslaMate/chatbot-swarm/README.md

 2. **Help Center Agent**: Provides detailed help and support using various tools and integrated with a Qdrant VectorDB for documentation retrieval.
 3. **Stripe Agent**: Provides detailed support on stripe: search user by email and cancel a subscription
 4. **Grafana Agent**: Who gives me information of a Grafana user from an email
-5. **ArgoCD Agent**: Who can read the information of a hosted application with its name
+5. **Query agent**: Who knows how to prodiore and execute queries on my postgre.
+I described 2 tables: users and services
 6. **Kubectl agent**: That knows how to run create and run kubectl commands on my cluster to retrieve logs from a container for example
-7. **Query agent**: Who knows how to prodiore and execute queries on my postgre.
-I described 2 tables: users and services

 ## Setup